thothforge/thothctl/docs/mcp.md

 3. The LLM executes a tool via a POST to `/execute` with the tool name and parameters
 4. The server executes the corresponding ThothCTL command and returns the results

+## Space Management

+The space management features allow you to:

+- Create logical groupings of projects
+- Share credentials and configurations across projects in the same space
+- Maintain consistent version control, terraform, and orchestration settings
+- Simplify management of related projects

 ## Security Considerations

 The MCP server is designed to run locally and should not be exposed to the public internet.
 It does not implement authentication or encryption, as it's intended for local use only.

+## Benefits of MCP Integration

+- **Increased Developer Productivity**: Interact with ThothCTL using natural language
+- **Simplified Workflows**: Combine multiple ThothCTL commands in a single request
+- **Contextual Awareness**: AI assistants can understand the context of your projects
+- **Reduced Learning Curve**: New team members can use ThothCTL without memorizing commands
+- **Enhanced Collaboration**: Share complex ThothCTL workflows through natural language descriptions